 Practical work is assessed verbally during the lesson with self assessment carried out through evaluations.

-Formal assessments will take place in a range of ways; end of unit tests, mock NEA tasks and mock written exams in preparation for the final exam tasks.
+Formal assessments will take place in a range of ways; baseline assessment at the start of each carousel, end of unit tests and one project per carousel.

 Homework: